ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 https://wiki.ietf.org/en/group/iab/Multi-Stake-Holder-Platform#h-325-ecall

 ### 3.2.6 Pandemic preparedness
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ### 3.2.7 Safety, transparency and due process online
-Editor's note: No specific work identified in the IETF or IRTF
+Editor's note: No relevant ongoing work identified in the IETF or IRTF

 ### 3.2.8 Emergency communications and public warning systems
 **RP:**